To you, it's an empty pavement; to me, it's a miracle

 But hey: regularly sending out emails which can’t be replied to and ask for replies to be sent to an address that doesn’t work is just plain stylish.

-And who really, at heart, can’t praise a local council which so persistently over eight months found so many inventive ways to keep that broken utility box in place?
+And who really, at heart, can’t praise a local council which so persistently over seven months found so many inventive ways to keep that broken utility box in place?